Singer Gloria Estefan, husband, plan Broadway show of their lives

 Emilio, a music, television and film director, was instrument in his wife's career, and helped to develop stars such as Shakira, Ricky Martin and Jennifer Lopez.

-"Sharing our life story through music will give us a new opportunity to honor our roots and, hopefully, to be able to inspire generations to come," the couple said in a statement.
+"Sharing our life story through music will give us a new opportunity to honour our roots and, hopefully, to be able to inspire generations to come," the couple said in a statement.

 The Nederlander Organization said no creative team has been announced yet.